AndysDeepAbstractions/CarND-Vehicle-Detection/README.md

 - Like always there could be some room for further parameter & model finetuning.

-- Manual adapting giving just a short test seqence has also the risk to build a model that fails generalizing on other data that the given.
+- Manual adapting giving just a short test seqence has also the risk to build a model that fails generalizing on other data that the given data.

 - A short solution for fixing the false & missing detections for given track is to add related datapoints to the (training) dataset.
 This was not implimented because of the earlyer mentiond concerns about such practice.

+- Use Regression instead of Classification to better model uncertainty

 '''
 ```